 - Symptoms of sudden fever with sweating, rapid heartbeat and muscle stiffness, which may lead to loss of consciousness

-- Palpitations, fainting, shortness of breath or chest pain
+- Palpitations, fainting, shortness of breath, chest pain or irregular heartbeats

 - Dark, red or cola coloured urine, muscle weakness and tenderness, stiffness or aching

 - Stomach pain, yellowing of the skin, nausea, fever, clammy skin and sweating

 - Yellowing of the skin or eyeballs, fever, fatigue, loss of appetite, dark coloured urine or light coloured bowel movements

 - A severe skin reactions with painful red areas and large blisters, accompanied by fever and chills, aching muscles and generally feeling unwell